nbloomf/nbloomf.md/README.md

 This is the source of nbloomf.github.io, which is generated using Hakyll.

+You will need:

+* GHC+cabal
+* mk
+* inkscape
+* shelltestrunner

-Note to self: nbloomf.md and nbloomf.github.io should be kept in the same directory so that "make move" will work.
+Note to self: nbloomf.md and nbloomf.github.io should be kept in the same directory so that "mk build" will work.

-* make site: compile the generator
-* make build: generate the site
-* make watch: host the site at localhost:8000
-* make move: copy generated site to nbloomf.github.io